 When you understand the etiquette of simply starting out any interaction with a local, with a, ‘Bonjour’, you are treated quite nicely.
 And it’s just simply polite to say, ‘hello’, before moving on to whatever you want or need.
 I tend to visit Paris in the off-season.
 It’s more affordable, and while the weather is less predictable, you’ll feel like you have the place to yourself.

-- 1 The best arrondissement in Paris is the 6th
+- 2 Why the best arrondissement in Paris is the 6th

-- 1.1 I love the History of the 6th Arrondissement
+- 3 The History of the 6th Arrondissement

 Paris’ Arrondissement Map

 Paris’ arrondissement, or post code, system is set out like a winding snail; quite fitting for this escargot-loving country.
 The 1st Arrondissement starts in the heart of Paris near the Louvre, and winds around clockwise until you reach the 20th Arrondissement on the outskirts of town.

 I’ve babysat a chubby kitty named, Balou, in the slightly grungy 11th Arrondissement.
 Then, I’ve stayed a few times in the chic 1st Arrondissement near the Champs Elysees, where a glass of Meursault will set you back €37 (@$40)!

 I’ve chosen cheaper digs in the 5th by the Sorbonne University buzzing with college students, and I’ve stayed a few times out by the Charles de Gaulle Airport.
 Why?
 Because it was free!
 The airport is decent if you’re flying out early, but it is a ‘schlep’ to town if you want to stay out late.